Jahri Evans: College career

 Evans attended Bloomsburg University of Pennsylvania, where he played for the Bloomsburg Huskies football team.
-After redshirting his first year, he spent his freshman season as a reserve offensive lineman.
+After redshirting his first year, he spent his freshman season as a reserve offensive tackle.
 He was heavily motivated to make the starting lineup, battling Kyle Miller for the position who had played with Pennsylvania's Lakeland High School Chiefs.
 By his sophomore year, he took over as the starter at left tackle and went on to anchor the Huskies offensive line for the following three seasons.
 He was awarded All-Pennsylvania State Athletic Conference honors in each of those seasons, while earning Division II "Little All-American" selections in his junior and senior years.

 As a junior, Evans had 88 knockdowns with 10 blocks resulting in a touchdown.
 In his senior season, he opened holes for fellow Little All-America selection Jamar Brittingham, who ran for 2,260 yards and 32 touchdowns.
 He was a finalist for the Division II Gene Upshaw Offensive Player of the Year Award in each of final two seasons.